heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 Docker Compose allows to create networks and connect containers to them in a Docker Compose file.

-Check the code examples to see how to create a network and connect containers to it.

-Check the code examples in the `heig-vd-dai-course-code-examples` Git
+Check the code examples in the `heig-vd-dai-course/04.01-docker-and-docker-compose/02-code-examples` directory:
-repository:

-- Make two containers communicate with each other with Docker
+- Make two containers communicate with each other with Docker.
-- Make two containers communicate with each other with Docker Compose
+- Make two containers communicate with each other with Docker Compose.

 Carefully read the README files to understand how to run them and what they do.